Hemken/SASmarkdown/README.md

 # SASmarkdown
 This is a collection of R functions that extends knitr's capability for using SAS as a language engine.
+They have no use if you do not **also** have SAS installed.

 You can install these as an R package:
 ```